IUGR in Pregnancy: Causes, Risks, and Treatment Options - Baby Chick

 • Placenta previa (the placenta blocks the cervical opening)

-• Infection tissues around the fetus
+• Infection of tissues around the fetus

 • Low levels of amniotic fluid